 This is because I find it is best to adjust the white balance according to my preference.
 If you know the workings of it, don’t leave it on the camera.
 Customize WB, especially if you are using JPG format instead of RAW because JPG only stores limited details, so you cannot adjust the white balance in post-processing as you lose a lot of details.

-However, with RAW images, WB is not such a big problem as you can correct color mismatches caused by it post-processing by generally altering the white balance choice in the software, or selectively altering the specific parts where colors are offending.
+However, with RAW images, WB is not such a big problem.
+You can correct color mismatches caused by its post-processing by generally altering the white balance choice in the software or selectively altering the specific parts where colors are offending.

 The camera will pick up these differences resulting in an undesirable color mix to deal with.
 So it is best to use a white balance card as a reference to ensure that the white balance is perfect.
-Fortunately, most of the time, the colors are acceptable just the way they and automatic mode does the perfect job.
+Fortunately, most of the time, the colors are acceptable just how they and automatic mode do the perfect job.
 So you will have one less setting to worry about!

-So the key is to not shy away from shadows.
-Instead, use them to your benefits as they can add depth, drama, and mood to your images, why not embrace it rather than running away from it.
-This way, you will be able to create extraordinary images filled with mood, drama, and depth, along with easier settings.
+So the key is not to shy away from shadows.
+Instead, use them to your benefit as they can add depth, drama, and mood to your images.
+Why not embrace it rather than running away from it.
+This way, you will create extraordinary images filled with mood, drama, and depth, along with easier settings.

 Especially if you are shooting portraits or still life inside, instead of altering settings and light, you can play with shadows just by placing the subject right.
 By doing this, shadows will become your advantage instead of fear, and you will be able to bring about dramatic results.